nielsbartlett/GettingAndCleaningData/CodeBook.md

 If the plyr package is not already installed then intall it using: install_packages("plyr")

 The dataset files are assumed to be in a child folder of the working folder names "UCI HAR Dataset".
+If not present then they should be downloaded, extracted and put in the required folder.
 The dataset files are assumed to be in the same folder structure as is present in the zip file.

 ### Variables